vishalxl/nostr_console/README.md

   OPTIONS

-      --pubkey  <public key>    The hex public key of user whose events and feed are shown.
+      -p, --pubkey  <public key>    The hex public key of user whose events and feed are shown.
 Default is a hard-coded well known private key.
 When given, posts/replies can't be sent.
-Same as -p --prikey  <private key>   The hex private key of user whose events and feed are shown.
+      -k, --prikey  <private key>   The hex private key of user whose events and feed are shown.
 Also used to sign events sent.
 Default is a hard-coded well known private key.
-Same as -k --relay   <relay wss url> The relay url that is used as main relay.
+      -r, --relay   <relay wss url> The relay url that is used as main relay.
 Default is wss://nostr-relay.untethr.me.
-Same as -r --days    <N as num>      The latest number of days for which events are shown.
+      -d, --days    <N as num>      The latest number of days for which events are shown.
 Default is 1.
-Same as -d --request <REQ string>    This request is sent verbatim to the default relay.
+      -q, --request <REQ string>    This request is sent verbatim to the default relay.
 It can be used to recieve all events from a relay.
 If not provided, then events for default or given user are shown.
-Same as -q --file    <filename>      Read from given file, if it is present, and at the end of the program execution, write to it all the events (including the ones read, and any new received).
-Same as -f --translate               This flag, if present, will make the application translate some of the recent posts using google translate.
-Same as -t
+      -f, --file    <filename>      Read from given file, if it is present, and at the end of the program execution, write to it all the events (including the ones read, and any new received).
+      -n, --disable-file            When turned on, even the default filename is not read from.
+      -t, --translate               This flag, if present, will make the application translate some of the recent posts using google translate.

   UI Options
-      --align  <left>           When "left" is given as option to this argument, then the text is aligned to left.
+      -a, --align  <left>           When "left" is given as option to this argument, then the text is aligned to left.
 By default the posts or text is aligned to the center of the terminal.
-Same as -a --width  <width as num>   This specifies how wide you want the text to be, in number of columns.
+      -w, --width  <width as num>   This specifies how wide you want the text to be, in number of columns.
 Default is 120.
                                     Cant be less than 60.
-Same as -w --maxdepth <depth as num> The maximum depth to which the threads can be displayed.
+      -m, --maxdepth <depth as num> The maximum depth to which the threads can be displayed.
 Minimum is 2 and maximum allowed is 12.
+      -c, --color  <color>          Color option can be green, cyan, white, black, red and blue.
-Same as -m --help                    Print this usage message and exit.
-Same as -h
+      -h, --help                    Print this usage message and exit.

 ```